aiven/debezium-pg-kafka-connect-test/README.md

-# Automated Debezium Kafka PostgreSQL Test ENV Deployment
+# Automated Debezium (PostgreSQL) Connector for Apache Kafka® Test ENV Deployment

 #### OVERVIEW
-Deploys and configures a __test/validation__ environment for the Debezium (PostgreSQL) connector with Kafka service integration
+Deploys and configures a __test/validation__ environment for the Debezium (PostgreSQL) connector with Apache Kafka service integration
 - I.e.: this project deploys and configures:
-  - Kafka service
+  - Apache Kafka service
-  - Kafka Connector service
+  - Apache Kafka Connector service
   - PostgreSQL service
 #### NOTE: For Test/Validation Use Only
 - Not suitable for environments higher than test/dev